Code-Institute-Submissions/cake-and-away/README.md

 - As a Returning Visitor, I want to see if they have created new cake flavours, or even other desserts.
   - The 'Our Process' page will constantly be updated so that any new flavour or update on what is made will be on the site.
 Also there is an option for people who do want to be contacted for anything other than a quote, to suscribe to emails, which will also include any new updates.
 - I would like to see if their cake designing portfolio has increased.
- - Once a cake has been created, it will be uploaded onto the 'Gallery' page.
+  - Once a new cake has been made, it will be uploaded onto the 'Gallery' page.

 ## Deployment
 The site is hosted using GitHub pages, deployed directly from the master branch.